QuantEcon/python_lecture_sandpit/source/rst/coase.rst

 The number of firms is endogenously determined by the primitives

-What do you think will happen in terms of the number of firms as $\delta$ increases?
+What do you think will happen in terms of the number of firms as :math:`\delta` increases?
 Why?

 Check your intuition by computing the number of firms at `delta in (1.01, 1.05, 1.1)`